 Perhaps dominance is in the eye of the beholder, because certain other life forms, were they to speak, might well beg to differ.
 If you measure by mass–a pretty good metric–then from the beginning of biologic time right up to the present, a span of more than three and a half billion years, the Earth’s dominant life form has been the tiny, simple, one-celled organism we call bacteria.
 And for the duration of this planet’s life, that dominance will almost certainly continue.

 Even within our own skins these minuscule life forms loom large: Nine out of ten cells in our bodies are bacteria; they comprise about fifteen percent of our total mass.
 They live on us and in us.
 They are effectively part of us.
-Without them we would be unlikely to survive, as, among other useful functions, they make possible the digestion of much of what we consume.
+Without them we would be unlikely to survive, as among other useful functions, bacteria reduce the complex organic materials we consume into the chemically simple nutrients our guts may absorb, taking a small cut of the action in the process.
 They are inextricably intertwined with us, courtesy of millions of years of co-evolution.

 Bacteria, singular bacterium, are the essence of biological simplicity.
 Life version 1.0.
 They contain no nucleus, no ribosomes or mitochondria, none of the organelles you find in later-evolved unicellular organisms.
 They feed by absorbing nutrients from their surroundings through a structurally simple outer covering.
 Bacteria do one thing only, and do it very well: They replicate, by simple division, at a rate dependent on temperature and the availability of nutrients.
 One becomes two becomes four becomes eight becomes sixteen becomes thirty two and so on, each generation a near-exact copy of the previous, until there are many quadrillions, conditions permitting.